EmiliaPsacharopoulos/Quadruped-8dof-Robot/Wiring/JTAG Emulator Wiring/README.md

 ## Troubleshooting
 Use a digital multimeter to ensure the pins correctly follow their corresponding positions between the 1.27mm header and the 2.54mm header (ie. place prongs at either end and use the signal function).
+Lastly, make sure that the total length of the cable is 10cm or less.